Bill on subsidy cap finalized - 150,000 affected

 Thousands less

-In real terms, this could mean several thousand Swedish kronor in lower social benefits for large families with children each month, according to the typical cases presented by the government.
-For cohabiting couples with two children, social benefits could be reduced by 800 kronor.
+In real terms, this could mean several thousand less for large families with children each month, according to the typical cases presented by the government.
+For people living together with two children, social benefits could be reduced by 800 kronor.

-When asked how the government views the risk that it will lead to increased child poverty and thus make it easier for gangs to recruit children and young people to commit violent acts, Tenje replies:
+When asked how the government views the risk of increased child poverty, which could make it easier for gangs to recruit children and young people to commit violent acts, Tenje replies:

 The best vaccination for escaping exclusion is that your parents have a job to go to, and that you yourself get through Swedish preschool and school.

-The second legislative recommendation means that a national activity requirement will be introduced to receive social benefits from July 1, 2026.
-Municipalities will be obliged to offer a meaningful full-time activity.
+The second legislative recommendation means that a national activity requirement will be introduced to receive social benefits from 1 July 2026.
+Municipalities will be obliged to offer a meaningful activity full-time.
+Those who do not participate in activities without an approved reason will receive no or reduced social benefits.

-The Tidö parties are also presenting measures against the shadow society.
+The Tidö parties also present "measures against the shadow society".
 Those who are illegally residing in Sweden will no longer be able to receive financial assistance from the municipality.

 There may be exceptions to what is called emergency assistance, but it is truly exceptional, says Oscar Sjöstedt (SD).